Ride-The-Lightning/c-lightning-REST/README.md

 If you are *upgrading* a server which is already configured, you should first backup and your entire `./certs` directory in case you need to restore it later.
 Following this you should delete *only* the `.certs/certificate.pem` and `.certs/key.pem` files, so that new SSL certificates can be generated which take the `subjectAltName` into consideration.

-**WARNING**: Do not delete `access.macaroon`.
+**WARNING**: Do not delete `access.macaroon` or `rootKey.key`.
 If you do then your connection to remote applications will be lost, and need to be re-configured.

 New certificates will be automatically generated as usual next time the program is started up.

 ### <a name="auth"></a>Authentication
 Authentication has been implemented with macaroons.
 Macaroons are bearer tokens, which will be verified by the server.
-A file `access.macaroon` will be generated in the `certs` folder in the application root.
+Two files, `access.macaroon` and `rootKey.key`, will be generated in the `certs` folder in the application root.
 The `access.macaroon` has to be read by the requesting application, converted to `base64` or `hex`, and passed in the header with key value `macaroon`.

 Encoding Options for passing macaroon in the header: